 1. Check Your Credit Score Through Your Bank

-- If your bank offers the service, just check your monthly statement or look up your account online to find out your credit score.
+Many banks offer a free credit score service to their customers.
+If your bank offers the service, it may be on your monthly statement.
+If it’s not, you can look up your account online to find out your credit score.

-3. Use a Free Credit Score Service
+2. Use a Free Credit Score Service

-Free credit score services often provide FAKO scores — “equivalency scores” designed to give borrowers a general idea of where they stand — instead of FICO scores.
+Before signing up for a credit score service, find out if the site provides an actual FICO score or uses the VantageScore scoring option.
+Free credit score services often provide FAKO scores.
+These are designed to give borrowers a general idea of where they stand instead of the actual FICO score.
 Make sure you know which one you’re getting.
-Here’s how to use a free credit service to do a free credit check:

-- Research reputable, online companies that offer free credit scores, like Experian, Credit Sesame or Credit Karma — avoid unfamiliar sites that have not been thoroughly reviewed to reduce the risk of online fraud.
+- Research reputable online companies that offer free credit scores, like Experian, Credit Sesame or Credit Karma.
+Avoid unfamiliar sites that have not been thoroughly reviewed to reduce the risk of online fraud.

 - View your credit score.

-4. Pay To Get Your Score
+3. Pay To Get Your Score

 - Visit the myFico website.